 - Original petition, moving paper and/or accompanying documents rejected

-Tip – If the original petition is rejected, any accompanying documents can be rejected as well.
+Tip – If the court rejects the original petition, they can also reject any accompanying documents as well.

 - Incorrect District/Court Location